Is Coronavirus Airborne? Scientists Think It’s Entirely Possible

 That measurement—6 feet—isn't random; it's based on the idea that this novel coronavirus, SARS-CoV2, spreads through droplets of saliva or mucus that get ejected into the air whenever someone who has COVID-19 coughs or sneezes, Glenn Randall, PhD, a microbiologist and virologist at the University of Chicago, explained earlier this year.
-The virus hitches a ride on these droplets, which fall to the ground or other surfaces within a 6-foot radius—thus the rule to keep our distance.
+The virus hitches a ride on these droplets, which fall to the ground or other surfaces, generally within a 6-foot radius—thus the rule to keep our distance.
 (It's also why health officials strongly urge regular handwashing and not touching your face; those virus droplets can also contaminate commonly-touched surfaces and sometimes stay there for a while.)

 But the thing about the novel coronavirus is that it's new, meaning even the most in-the-weeds scientists and researchers didn't know about it until it was first recognized in China in December 2019—and that means there's still a lot we don't know about it, since new research is emerging daily.